CrypticButter/ButteryTaskbar/README.md

 ### ***[Click Here for How to Download and Install the Buttery Taskbar!](https://github.com/CrypticButter/ButteryTaskbar/wiki/Installation,-Setup-and-Usage)***

+*And follow me at [Cryptic Butter](https://www.crypticbutter.com) for updates as well as effective time management strategies and productivity tips!*

 ![Enjoy the entire desktop](https://i.imgur.com/HSuzqLhl.png)

 ![Get access to the taskbar when opening the Start Menu](https://i.imgur.com/RDkaKdcl.jpg)